tetherto/lib-wallet-pay-btc/README.md

 const seed = await BIP39Seed.generate(/** Can enter mnemonic phrase here to **/)

 // Connect to an electrum server.
-// This class needs a storage engine for caching.
 // host and port are the electrum server details.
 // Additional options can be passed to the Electrum class with regards to caching. const provider = await Electrum({ store: storeEngine, host, port })